You love grilling outdoors but hate having to lug around a big, heavy grill, introducing the Nomad Grill.

 Chemical converting technology protects the aluminum surfaces to ensure a long lifetime & durability.

 Anodized aluminum is a process where a weak electric current is run through the surface of the metal.
 This causes a thin layer of oxide to form that is strong and corrosion-resistant.
-This makes the Nomad Grill more durable and resistant to corrosion and an amazing grill for ant outdoor adventure.
+This makes the Nomad Grill more durable and resistant to corrosion, making it an amazing grill for an outdoor adventure.

 Cast & Cambered Grates